 "Pods" is simply my term for the blocks of content in the right hand column.
 These tags are loaded by the /tags/layout.cfm file.
 To ensure a common look and feel, each pod file should use the /tags/podlayout.cfm file.
 This controls the size and tabular look of the pods.
 There are multiple pods included in the zip.
 You can modify/add/delete these to suit your tastes.

+Please note that some pods included with BlogCFC are not actually used out of the box.
+I encourage you to take a look at the pods and see which ones you would like to use.

 Caching